Mateusz Bogusz

-Mateusz Piotr Bogusz (born 22 August 2001) is a Polish professional footballer who plays as an attacking midfielder for Ibiza, on loan from Premier League club Leeds United.
-He also represents the Poland national under-21 team.
+Mateusz Piotr Bogusz (born 22 August 2001) is a Polish professional footballer who plays as an attacking midfielder for Liga MX club Cruz Azul and the Poland national team.

 Bogusz started his career at Ekstraklasa side Ruch Chorzów, before signing for Leeds United in January 2019.
 He made his league debut for the club in July 2020, before spending the 2020–21 and 2021–22 seasons on loan in the Segunda División.

 Club career

 Ruch Chorzów

 Born in Ruda Śląska, Bogusz started his youth career at Polish side Ruch Chorzów before making his first-team debut at 16 years old during the 2017–18 season in I liga on 4 March 2018 in a 2–0 win against Bytovia Bytów.

 In 2018, his impressive form for the side meant that Bogusz was offered a trial at Italian Serie A side S.S.C.
 Napoli, however he was not granted permission by Ruch Chorzów.
 He made 13 appearances for the side during the 2017–18 season but was unable to prevent Ruch Chorzów being relegated from I liga.

 Despite being just 16, he was given the number 10 shirt for the 2018/19 season.
 He scored his first goal for Ruch Chorzów on 27 October 2018 against Błękitni Stargard.
 He scored his sixth goal of the II liga season on 19 January 2019 in a 4–1 win against Ruch Radzionków in what appeared to be his final game for the club, as on 22 January 2019, Ruch Chorzów announced that a fee had been agreed with English Championship side Leeds United to sign the player.